NGC0001/AutoSwarm/README.md

-# Coordinated UAV Fleet Route Planning
+# Decentralised Task Planning for Unmanned Aerial Vehicle Swarm

-## Background
+## Abstract

 In many situations, a system is composed of many homogeneous or heterogeneous subsystems.
-These subsystems need to be coordinated so as to complete certain tasks, e.g., starlink constellation, power distribution stations in a grid, etc.
+These subsystems need to be coordinated so as to complete certain tasks, e.g., power distribution stations in a grid, starlink constellation, etc.
 Currently, such systems are usually manually coordiated, commonly by a centralised controller.
-It is extremely difficult to decentralise and fully automate the coordination.
+It is extremely difficult to fully automate and decentralise the coordination.

-For my project, I hope to focus on unmanned aerial vehicle (UAV, or drone) fleet, and to develop an algorithm for autonomously coordinated route planning.
+One particular type of such systems is unmanned aerial vehicle (UAV) swarms.
-UAVs are usually controlled by a ground station, or they fly by pre-programmed paths.
+Traditionally, UAV swarms are controlled manually by ground control stations (GCSs), or they just fly by pre-programmed paths.
+Some papers have proposed algorithms to automate and decentralise swarm control [1] [2] [3] [4].
+And this remains a frontier of research.
-UAV fleet will be more flexible and versatile if UAVs can work out their routes dynamically on their own in a coordinated way.
+Autonomous UAV swarms will be more flexible and versatile.
-Such fleet will be useful in many situations.
+Such swarms will be useful in many situations.
 For example:

 - Aerial forest fire fighting;
 - Post-disaster search and rescue;
 - Aerial combat of UAV swarm;
 - Drone shows.

-I think this is still quite a difficult topic.
-Especially if general-case task planning is considered, a lot of theories may be involved.
-With certian presumptions, things can be easier.

-## Basic presumptions

-- The task is for the UAVs to form a given geometric shape;
-- UAVs shall work out their final positions and flight paths;
+In this project, I will develop an algorithm for autonomous decentralised swarm task planning, in particular, path planning.
+For now, I have not formulated a concrete idea about how the algorithm should work, but only vague concepts.
+I take the drone show as the specific situation to be considered.
+A group of drones are instructed to form a particular geometric shape in a particular position.
+The algorithm will then have to solve the following two problems

+- let the drones devide tasks among themselves, i.e., which drone should be allocated to which position;
+- let each drone find a viable flying path to its allocated position, without colliding with other drones.

+## (Fuzzy) Problem Statement

+A group of hovering UAVs at their initial positions.
+UAVs can control their speed (, or, to make it a bit harder, their acceleration).
+A mathematical function describing a geometric shape.
+Within finite time, all the UAVs should be positioned on that shape, and should be distributed as evenly as possible.

+Some presumptions may be

 - UAVs are homogeneous, that is, they know each other well and behave the same;
-- Good communications are established, so no need to deal with latency, etc;
+- good communications are established, so no need to deal with latency, etc;
-- No obstacles, except that UAVs shall not collide with each other;
+- no obstacles, except that UAVs shall not collide with each other;
-- There may be limitations on usable airspace;
+- there may be limitations on usable airspace;
-- UAV can get its location through GPS.
+- UAV can get its real-time locations precisely.

-The focus is path planning algorithm, vehicle dynamics won't be considered.
-The algorithm can be tested by simulation.

 ## Tech stack

 I'd like to develop under Linux enviroment.
 Rust is prefered programming language.
 However, currently I'm not familiar with Rust.
-If things get tough or if necessary libraries are missing, I might turn to C++ instead, which I'm relatively good at.
+If things get tough or if necessary libraries are missing, I might turn to C++/Python instead, which I'm relatively good at.

 ## Expected output

-I hope at least to develop a software with well-defined interfaces, possibly used by DIY drones.
+I hope at least to develop a software implementing the algorithm with well-defined interfaces.

-Beyond that, if feasible, I wish to do some research on coordinated task planning and task division, and maybe to publish a paper if possible.
+Beyond that, if time permits, I wish to do some research on decentralised task planning, and maybe to publish a paper if I've gotten some novel idea.

-## Open to Other Ideas

-I'm also open to other project ideas.
-For example:

-- Large scale simulation;
-- Computer architectures;
-- Operating systems;
-- Game engines;
-- Other high-performance systems.
+## Test and Evaluation

+The algorithm can be tested by numerical simulation, which is the general evalution method I've seen in previous papers of this kind.

+As the evalution is not expected to involve any other individuals or animals, **ethics** review is therefore not needed.

+## Time Plan

+This project should be finished within 3 months.
+Below are my estimated time plan

+1. Research and idea formation: 0.5 - 1 month.
+2. Algorithm development: 1 - 1.5 month.
+3. Evalution: 0.5 - 1 month.